emdonkus/Fantastic-Four/notes/sqlTesting/SQL_TESTING.md

     User is validated with database and successfully signed into their account.

 Use case name
     Search for Recipe by Name
 Description
     Search the stored recipes by part of the recipe name Pre-conditions
-                Recipes are stored in the recepie database Test steps
+    Recipes are stored in the recepie database
+Test steps
     1. Navigate to recipe search bar
     2. Type text string of desired search value
     3. SQL API will return query of all recipes with user input text string somewhere in the recipe name
     4. Show results on webpage
 Expected result
     User should be able to see list of recipes with the input text thread in the name on the webpage Actual result
-                Query is created, but user value is not being passed in to query and query is not reporting results to webpage
+    Query is created, but user value is not being passed in to query and query is not reporting results to webpage Status (Pass/Fail)
-            Status (Pass/Fail)
     Fail
 Notes
     Test is failing becuase feature has not been completed yet Post-conditions
     Webpage is updated displaying recipes with user input text in the recipe name Webpage navigation is updated to go back and try again or open one of the recipes shown

 Use case name
     Search for Recipe by Ingredient
 Description
     Search the Ingredients table for recipe ID's (foreign key) that contain a specific ingredient Pre-conditions
     Recipe table has data in it
     Ingredients table has data in it
     Foreign Key of Indgredients table is functioning correctly with recipe table primary key Test steps
     1. Navigate to ingredient search bar
     2. Type desired test string of ingredient to search for
     3. SQL API will return query of all recipe names with a recipe ID that matches the foreign key of any ingredient in the ingredients table that has a name that matches the user input text string
     4. Show results on webpage
 Expected result
     List of recipes that contain the user input ingredient will display on the webpage Actual result
     Nothing is displayed on webpage
 Status (Pass/Fail)
     Fail
 Notes
     Test fails as the feature has not been completed yet Post-conditions
     List of recipes with the user typed ingredient are displayed on the webpage Webpage navigation is updated to go back and try again or open one of the recipes shown

-DATA ACCESS METHOD TESTS: (Hallee: ingredients pulling correctly,Hallee: instruction pulling correctly,Evan: Favorites (recipe table),Matt user login should only work for correct email/password combo,Lex: search by text of the recipe table for ingredient (chicken recipe ingredient),Lex: Search ingredients table for recipe with specific ingredient (corn))
-    Recipe Tests:
-    Test1
-    Name: Add data to table
-    Description: Tests to make sure the recipe is properly added to the table Parameters
-    return values
-    List of tests for verifying each access method

-    Table Name
-    Table Description
-    For each field of the table, provide name and short description.
-    List of tests for verifying each table

-You must also provide the following (in SQL_TESTING.md)for each data access method (at least one access method for each table or query required to get the data to display):

 Use case name
+    Verify ingredients
 Description
-    Parameters
-    return values
-    List of tests for verifying each access method

-Here is a format that can be used for describing each test:
+    Test that the ingredients for a recipe are displayed correctly Pre-conditions
+    The ingredients table associated with a recipe id is populated Test steps
+    1.Navigate to the recipes page
+    2. User clicks desired recipe
+    3. Verify that the ingredients shown include the correct quantity and name with no redundancy Expected result
+    The correct ingredients and quantity should be displayed for the desired recipe Actual result
+    The ingredients and quantity are not displayed on the page Status (Pass/Fail)
+    Fail
+Notes
+    Feature not yet implemented
+Post-conditions
+    Recipe ingredients displayed on the page
+    Next button appears to navigate to next recipe

 Use case name
-                Verify login with valid user name and password Description
-                Test the Google login page
-            Pre-conditions
-                User has valid user name and password Test steps
+    Verify instructions
+Description
+    Test that the instructions for a recipe are displayed correctly Pre-conditions
+    The instructions table associated with a recipe id is populated Foreign Key of Ingredients table is functioning correctly with recipe table primary key Test steps
-                1. Navigate to login page
+    1. Navigate to the recipes page
-                2. Provide valid user name
-                3. Provide valid password
-                4. Click login button
-            Expected result
-                User should be able to login
-            Actual result
-                User is navigated to dashboard with successful login Status (Pass/Fail)
-                Pass
+    2. User selects desired recipe
+    3. Verify that the instructions shown are correct, in the correct order Expected result
+    The correct instructions and order should be displayed for a given recipe Actual result
+    The instructions are not displayed on the page Status (Pass/Fail)
+    Fail
 Notes
-                N/A
+    Feature not yet implemented
 Post-conditions
-                User is validated with database and successfully signed into their account.
-                The account session details are logged in database.
+    Recipe instructions displayed on the page in the correct order Next button appears to allow navigation to the next recipe